apache/spark/docs/sql-ref-identifier.md

 ### Examples

 {% highlight sql %}
--- This CREATE TABLE fails because of the illegal identifier name a.b CREATE TABLE test (a.b int);
+-- This CREATE TABLE fails with ParseException because of the illegal identifier name a.b CREATE TABLE test (a.b int);

 -- This CREATE TABLE works
 CREATE TABLE test (`a.b` int);

--- This CREATE TABLE fails
-CREATE TABLE test1 (`a`b` int);
+-- This CREATE TABLE fails with ParseException because special character ` is not escaped CREATE TABLE test1 (`a`b` int);

 -- This CREATE TABLE works